I Conference of Latin American Population Cohorts for the Study of Chronic Diseases -COPLAS

 Hotel Termas de Quinamávida, Linares, Chile

-COPLAS 2018: 1st day of Latin American cohort population for the study of chronic diseases the birth of the Consortium
+COPLAS 2018: 1st Conference of Latin American Population Cohorts for the study of Chronic Diseases the birth of the Consortium

-Advanced Center for chronic diseases (ACCDiS ), and his cohort MAUCO, they organized the "first day of Latin American population cohorts for the study of chronic diseases (COPLAS)”.
-This scientific meeting attended by 62 researchers responsible for 18 different cohorts in Latin America along with representatives of international research centers which were convened from Wednesday 4 to Friday 6 April in the hot springs of Quinamávida, Maule region, Chile.
+The Advanced Center for Chronic Diseases (ACCDiS), and its MAUCO Cohort, organized the “I Conference of Latin American Population Cohorts for the study of Chronic Diseases (COPLAS)”.
+This scientific meeting had 62 researchers responsible for 18 different cohorts in Latin America together with representatives of international research centers who were convened from Wednesday 4 to Friday 6 April at the Termas de Quinamávida, Maule Region, Chile.

-In this way, COPLAS organizers expressed its commitment to maintaining and strengthening collaborative work started at this meeting.
-Defining the second Conference to be held in Peru, the year 2020 under the coordination of researchers at the Universidad Peruana Cayetano Heredia.
+In this way, the organizers of COPLAS expressed their commitment to maintaining and strengthening the collaborative work started at this meeting.
+Defining that the second conference would be held in Peru, in 2020 under the coordination of researchers from the Universidad Peruana Cayetano Heredia.

-Details of conferences and exhibitors are available on the web site of ACCDiS
+Conferences and exhibitor details are available on the website of ACCDiS

 (www.accdis.cl/conferencia-coplas).

-The Executive Committee of the meeting was composed of the Dras Andrea Huidobro of the UCM, Gloria Icaza Talca u, Catterina Ferreccio PUC and with the support of María José Olivares, PIA Venegas.
-In charge of the minutes of meetings were Vanessa Van de Wyngard, Sandra Cortes and Claudia Bambs.
+The executive committee of the meeting was made up of Dr. Andrea Huidobro from the UCM, Gloria Icaza from the University of Talca, Catterina Ferreccio from the PUC and with the support of María José Olivares, Pía Venegas.
+In charge of the minutes of the meetings were Vanessa Van de Wyngard, Sandra Cortés and Claudia Bambs.

 PROGRAM